Launch QA

 Testing is not only in-app.
 Broken support URLs, placeholder screenshots, or demo login credentials that fail during review will block release even when the binary is solid.
 Open every link in your store listing on mobile — privacy policy, terms, marketing site, support email.

 Screenshots and preview videos should reflect the build you submit, not a mock from three sprints ago.
-Version numbers, build numbers, and release notes in App Store Connect and Play Console must match what testers received.
-Phased rollout on Play and manual release on iOS give you a final observation window — use them unless marketing demands a hard simultaneous launch.
+Version numbers, build numbers, and release notes in Play Console must match what testers received.
+Staged rollout on Play gives you a final observation window — use it unless marketing demands a hard launch.

 Prepare reviewer notes: test account username and password, steps to reach paywalled content, and explanations for hardware features like Bluetooth or HealthKit.
 Clear notes reduce back-and-forth and speed approval.